Hurricane Florence Could Flood North Carolina With Fecal Matter From Pig Farms

-Hurricane Florence is barrelling towards The Carolinas and is poised to wreak lots of destruction to the coast even though it’s been downgraded from a Category 4 to a Category 3 hurricane.
+Hurricane Florence is barreling towards The Carolinas and is poised to wreak lots of destruction to the coast even though it’s been downgraded from a Category 4 to a Category 3 hurricane.
 Besides the property and infrastructure damage that hurricanes often cause, Florence is expected to cause pig manure to flood into waterways in North Carolina.
 That’s because the state’s hog raising farms are close to the coast and they keep the wet waste (blood and fecal matter) in open air lagoons.

 As Quartz reports, pigs are a big deal in North Carolina.
 The state has over 2,000 pig farms and 9 million pigs which produce about 10 billion pounds of waste per year.
 According to Quartz, the waste storage lagoons are roughly the size of football fields.

-As Hurricane Florence approaches, Waterkeeper Alliance, an organization that promotes the preservation of clean water claims that North Carolina’s waterways are under particular threat from these manure lagoons because of outdated management practices.
+As Hurricane Florence approaches, Waterkeeper Alliance, an organization that promotes the preservation of clean water, claims that North Carolina’s waterways are under particular threat from these manure lagoons because of outdated management practices.

-“This increasingly severe, potentially unprecedented storm is hurdling to the epicenter of animal agriculture in North Carolina,” Will Hendrick, a staff attorney and manager at Waterkeeper Alliance said in an interview with NOLA.“Because waste is managed using archaic practices, it presents a significant threat to water quality, primarily through runoff and/or breach or inundation of hog lagoons.”
+“This increasingly severe, potentially unprecedented storm is hurdling to the epicenter of animal agriculture in North Carolina,” Will Hendrick, a staff attorney and manager at Waterkeeper Alliance, said in an interview with NOLA.
+“Because waste is managed using archaic practices, it presents a significant threat to water quality, primarily through runoff and/or breach or inundation of hog lagoons.”

 Watch out, America! #HurricaneFlorence is so enormous, we could only capture her with a super wide-angle lens from the @Space_Station, 400 km directly above the eye.
 Get prepared on the East Coast, this is a no-kidding nightmare coming for you. #Horizons pic.twitter.com/ovZozsncfh